varvet/serenade.js/README.md

   - view "post"
 ```

-Assuming that there is a post view registered with `Serenade.registerView('post',
+Assuming that there is a post view registered with `Serenade.view('post',
 '...')` that view will now be rendered.

 It will often be useful to use the `view` and `collection` instructions